Skip to main content

 However, even though there is no absolutely inviolable scientific methodology to be employed across all scientific disciplines and in all aspects of scientific process (while also noting the vagueness of the term “scientific process”), it is still the case that the sciences have been able to provide us with prodigious amounts of new knowledge.
 Our scientific knowledge, however, is not the limit of reality, and the scientific process is not the only way to know about all of reality.
 Indeed, part of the scientific process, whatever it actually is, necessarily includes philosophy (metaphysics), creativity, imagination, devoted passion, and sometimes even mystical vision.
 All of science presupposes that reality is such that we are able to understand some (small) portion of it, and many scientists unconsciously or uncritically hold this view without any scientific or philosophical justification.
 It is held as an article of faith, but a faith that has proven to be extraordinarily successful, a point which is also made by Einstein.

-You can read about these and related topics in greater depth in “The Eternal Law” (http://drjohnhspencer.com/).
-You may also be interested in reading a relevant short essay I have posted online as a PDF on my Publications Page (http://drjohnhspencer.com/publications.php#scientific-world-view)
+You can read about these and related topics in greater depth in “The Eternal Law” (https://drjohnhspencer.com/).
+You may also be interested in reading a relevant short essay I have posted online as a PDF on my Publications Page (https://drjohnhspencer.com/publications.php#scientific-world-view)